During the course of running my half marathons, I realized that I was getting pain in my legs. Especially at the knee joints.

 - High Arch Type

-Let us look at Low Arch Type: When you have discovered that you have low arch feet, you will find difficulty in standing at one place for long.
+Let us look at Low Arch Type: When you have discovered that you have low arch feet, you will find difficulty in standing in one place for long.
 Your landing will be different.
 This would affect how you pronate.

-Pronation is movement of legs and refers to how our foot rolls inward for impact distribution upon landing.
+Pronation is the movement of legs and refers to how our foot rolls inward for impact distribution upon landing.
 When you have a flat feet type, your landing will be over pronated.

-So, you need shoes that can control the motion and prevent your legs from over pronating.
+So, you need shoes that can control the motion and prevent your legs from overpronating.
 Therefore, ask for the motion control shoes at the shoe shop.